WhalePi/.github/profile/README.md

 ## WhalePi autonomous recorder

 The WhalePi autonomous recorder uses a Raspberry Pi Zero running PAMGuard and connected to a COSMOS soundcard.
-It has a high dynamic range (24-bit recordings) and records on two channels at a 384 kHz sample rate.
+It has a high dynamic range (16-bit usually, 24-bit recordings possible) and records on two channels at a 384 kHz sample rate.
 The Raspberry Pi Zero is supplied with a 1TB SD card, and data are compressed to .sud files (effectively providing 4TB of storage, or ~20 days).
 Because PAMGuard is modular and highly flexible, it can also be run in different configurations—for example, running a click detector and long-term spectral average instead of saving sound files, meaning storage would last years.

 <!--